 In spring 2012, Clayton released Sufi Plug Ins v1.0, a free suite of audio software tools based on non-western/poetic conceptions of sound and alternative interfaces.
-Earlier this year he debuted The Julius Eastman Memorial Dinner, a performance piece that restages two Julius Eastman compositions using pianos and realtime electronic processing, accompanied by a new libretto about the job search for an Eastman impersonator.
+In 2013 he debuted The Julius Eastman Memorial Dinner, a performance piece that restages two Julius Eastman compositions using pianos and realtime electronic processing, accompanied by a new libretto about the job search for an Eastman impersonator.
 The album version was released by New Amsterdam.
 Clayton recently left the air after a five year run of his weekly radio show on WFMU.

 Performing as DJ /rupture, Clayton has DJ’ed in a band with Norah Jones, done two John Peel Sessions, and was turntable soloist with the 80-member Barcelona Symphony Orchestra.
 Recent collaborators include guitarist Andy Moor (The Ex) and filmmaker Jem Cohen.
 Head to Epiphany School if you’d like to stream or download DJ /rupture music.